alokscra26032011Zk/pole-test/README.md

-This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

-## Available Scripts
+## Running the project

+Clone the repo.

-In the project directory, you can run:
+Once in the project directory, you can run:
+### `npm install`
+to install the modules.

+After installation of modules, you can run:
 ### `npm start`

 Runs the app in the development mode.<br>